 - Assault weapon & large-capacity magazine bans: Every federal appeals court that’s ruled on assault rifle and large-capacity magazine bans has concluded that they comply with the Constitution.
 The Supreme Court has never chosen to take up any of those cases on appeal.
 In 1994 Congress lawfully established an assault weapons ban, which included high capacity magazines.
 The law expired in 2004 and was not renewed.

-- Bump stock ban: The new bump stock ban will go into effect on March 26.
+- Bump stock ban: The new bump stock ban is in effect, and already one US appeals court has upheld a challenge to the ban.
 Banning bump stocks won’t directly restrict anyone’s ability to have a firearm; it would just prohibit them from modifying their weapons to operate like machine guns.
 And in the 2008 DC v.
 Heller case, the Supreme Court strongly suggested that machine guns can be prohibited.